Arizona Nonprofit Conference 2022

 *Only Alliance members qualify for discounts.
 Interested in becoming a member?
 Click here.

-Thank you to Vitalyst Health Foundation, Abbett Family Foundation, and Phoenix Office of Arts & Culture for providing scholarships the the conference.
+Thank you to Vitalyst Health Foundation and Abbett Family Foundation for providing scholarships the the conference.

 Important Notes on Registration:

-- Registrants who are unable to attend the 2022 ENGAGE conference may substitute someone to attend in their place; please submit the change via email to our Events Team.
-Substitutions must be received by August 5.
+- Registrants who are unable to attend the 2023 UNITE conference may substitute someone to attend in their place; please submit the change via your account or email our Events Team.
+Substitutions must be received by August 15.

-- Registrants who are unable to attend the conference may substitute someone to attend in their place; please submit the change via email to our Events Team by August 5th.
-Cancellations received by July 29 will reach a full refund.
-No refunds will be provided after July 30.
+- Registrants who are unable to attend the conference may substitute someone to attend in their place; please submit the change via your account or email our Events Team by August 15th.
+Cancellations received by July 31 will reach a full refund less a $25 cancellation fee.
+No refunds will be provided after July 31.

 Conference